kushaldas/pym/docs/datastructure.rst

 Using lists as stack and queue
 ==============================

 Stacks are often known as LIFO (Last In First Out) structure.
 It means the data will enter into it at the end , and the last data will come out first.
 The easiest example can be of couple of marbles in an one side closed pipe.
-So if you want to take the marbles out of it you have to do that from the end where you entered the last marble.
+So if you want to take the marbles out of it you have to do that from the end where you inserted the last marble.
 To achieve the same in code

 ::